Books to Learn German: Is It the Best Choice?

 das Regal – the shelf / Image by geralt via Pixabay

-We are complex being with a high demand for meaningful things.
-It is painful to waste time with ‘belanglos’* stuff.
-I personally would like to read interesting short stories right from the beginning.
-Watch that German Tatort everybody seems to be crazy about and I haven’t written a postcard in ten years (might be twenty).
+We are complex beings with a high demand for meaningful things.
+It is painful to waste time with ‘belanglos’* stuff (meaning “meaningless”).
+I would myself like to read interesting short stories right from the beginning.
+Watch that German “Tatort” everybody seems to be crazy about and I haven’t written a postcard in ten years (might be twenty).

 In any case, I wish you success in your endeavor to learn German.
 It’s a lovely language and an even more lovely country (mostly).